AGRINFO AGRINFO logo

 Why?

-The European Food Safety Authority (EFSA 2021) assessed metalaxyl MRLs for various products based on available information.
+The European Food Safety Authority (EFSA 2021) assessed the metalaxyl MRLs for various products based on available information.
 For products where complete information was provided, EFSA recommended maintaining the MRL, or adjusting it slightly to ensure safety for consumers.

 For products where data gaps were not addressed, and for products with identified risks, EFSA suggested setting lower alternative MRLs, or replacing those MRLs with the product-specific LOD.